Sith: Fictional backstory (Legends)

-In the Empire's absence, the influence of the Sith would eventually lead to the rise of Exar Kun and Ulic Qel-Droma.
-The spirit of Marka Ragnos declared Kun Dark Lord of the Sith, and made Qel-Droma his apprentice.
-Corrupting many Jedi to their cause and allying themselves with warriors such as the Mandalorians, Kun and Qel-Droma declared war on the Galactic Republic.
+In the Empire's absence, the influence of the Sith eventually led to the corruption of several Jedi Knights, including Freedon Nadd, Exar Kun, and Ulic Qel-Droma.
+Nadd, a former prodigy from the Jedi stronghold world of Ossus, made the conscious choice to embrace the dark side of the Force and sought out knowledge from Sadow's fallen empire, eventually leading him to Sadow himself, still alive and in exile on Yavin IV.
+After learning from Sadow, Nadd killed him and used his Sith status and power to conquer the planet Onderon and produce a royal lineage.
+After Nadd's death, Exar Kun sought out Sith arts from both Nadd's spirit and that of Marka Ragnos.
+The latter declared Kun Dark Lord of the Sith and made Qel-Droma his apprentice.
+Corrupting several Jedi to their cause and allying themselves with warriors such as the Mandalorians, Kun and Qel-Droma declared war on the Galactic Republic.
 During a raid on the Jedi Library at Ossus, Qel-Droma dueled and killed his brother, but was captured.
-Qel-Droma was redeemed and was instrumental in Kun's downfall, when the latter retreated to Yavin IV.
+Qel-Droma was redeemed and was instrumental in Kun's downfall, when the latter retreated to Naga Sadow's former stronghold on Yavin IV.

 Exar Kun's invasion directly influenced the Mandalorian Wars, whereas the individuals known as Revan and Alek came across Darth Vitiate's empire in the Unknown Regions.
 Seduced to the dark side and declaring themselves Sith Lords, Revan and Alek became Darth Revan and Darth Malak, respectively.
 Vitiate had them seek out the Star Forge, an ancient, alien weapons plant that the Sith hoped to use to speed up their return to the galaxy.
 Revan and Malak instead opted to use the Star Forge to fuel their own imperial war machine and led a brutal and hugely successful campaign against the Republic.
 Revan was eventually betrayed by Malak, allowing a Jedi strike team to capture him.
 Malak continued his conquest without Revan's tactical leadership until a redeemed Revan defeated him, and the Star Forge, the source of the Sith fleet, was destroyed.